Pittsburgh police: Multiple deaths and hospitalizations on South Side

-PITTSBURGH — Pittsburgh police reported multiple casualties Sunday morning on the city's South Side.
+PITTSBURGH — Pittsburgh police reported multiple people involved in a "medical emergency" Sunday morning on the city's South Side.
 According to police director Wendell Hissrich, three people are confirmed dead and four are in the hospital in critical condition.

 This is a breaking news story and will be updated.